 - Commission on Economic and Workforce Development

-- Commission on Research, Technology and Emerging Trends
+- Commission on Research and Community College Trends and Issues

 - Commission on Structured Pathways